sldownard/HTBAMIT/en/team/move-fast-without-breaking-things.md

 # How to move fast without breaking things

-Facebook adopted the motto, "move fast and break things," as a way of encouraging teams to minimize risk aversion, and to challenge the status quo and make changes rather than playing it safe.
+Facebook adopted the motto "move fast and break things" as a way of encouraging teams to minimize risk aversion, and to enable them to challenge the status quo and innovate rather than playing it safe.
 But in 2014, even they backed down from breakage, and changed it to "move fast with stable infrastructure."
-It turns out that, as a group, our customers don't like it when we move so fast we break their stuff.
+It turns out that customers don't like it when we move so fast we break their stuff.

 The challenge that we have as technical managers is to enable our teams to move as quickly as possible without compromising operational stability, because ops is what we